mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ![](1-screenshot-title-image.png)

-Additional target machines can be added to the same virtual network in future projects.
+Additional target machines can be added to the same virtual network in future projects by connecting to the same NAT Network.

 ---